 Kimberly Lintner, PharmD, BCPP

-Kim is a Clinical Pharmacist preceptor for the adult psychiatry elective rotation at Meriter Hospital.
+Kim is a Clinical Pharmacist and PGY1 Residency Program Director at Meriter-UnityPoint Health.
+She is a preceptor for the psychiatry, neurology and precepting elective rotations.
 She received her PharmD degree from the University of Wisconsin in 2001 and completed a Pharmacy Practice Residency at Meriter Hospital in 2002.
 Kim is a Clinical Instructor for the School of Pharmacy in addition to being a co-coordinator of the Teaching Certificate Program for Pharmacy Residents.

 Steven Ebert, PharmD, FCCP, BCPS